a2v-stg/node-multitenant-rbac-auth-server/markdown/ARCHITECTURE.md

 ## Overview

 The Admin UI is designed as a reusable submodule that provides comprehensive user management, role-based access control (RBAC), and organizational settings functionality.
 It can be integrated into parent applications while maintaining clean separation of concerns.
+The system now features a comprehensive **dependency injection and theming system** that ensures complete visual consistency across different implementations.

 ## Architecture Design